Regression Discontinuity Designs Under Interference: Conclusions

 \section{Conclusions}

 In this paper, we have provided an analytical framework for interference in the continuity-based approach to RDDs.
 Here, potential outcomes are influenced by the treatment of units within interference sets through an exposure mapping function.
 We have shown that the non-probabilistic nature of the individual treatment assignment results in a non-probabilistic assignment of the effective treatment, allowing us to interpret RDDs under interference as multiscore RDDs.
 In this context, the effective treatment depends on both individual scores and the scores of units in the interference set.
 We have characterized the resulting multiscore space in terms of effective treatment regions and boundaries and introduced novel causal estimands.
-We have identified such effects through continuity assumptions.
+We shown the identification such effects through continuity assumptions.
 An important finding is that the overall direct effect at the cutoff is identified as the difference in the right and left limit of the outcome conditional expectation at the cutoff point, which coincides with the identification strategy in the no-interference RDDs.

-Our identification strategy relies on an unconfoundedness property conditional on the individual score and the scores in the interference sets.
+Our identification strategy relies on treatment unconfoundedness conditional on the individual score and the scores in the interference sets, a property resulting from the assignment rule.
 One might replace this general property with a stronger unconfoundedness assumption conditional on some summary statistics of the scores of the interference set instead of the complete vector.
 However, this assumption rests on the correct choice of such summary statistics.
 We leave the identification implications and the development of an estimator under such assumption to future work.

-We have proposed a distance-based local polynomial estimator for estimating boundary effects and the standard RDD local polynomial estimator for estimating the boundary overall direct effect.
-We have considered these estimation strategies with and without bias correction and have derived their asymptotic properties under the assumption of local dependence.
-We have validated the properties of our proposed estimators in an extensive simulation study.
-Finally, we have illustrated our method to estimate boundary direct and indirect effects of Progresa on children's school attendance.